-G's Question: We are preparing separation agreement, and have everything figured out except the credit cards.
+G's Question: We are preparing a separation agreement and have everything figured out except the credit cards.
 We also need to know if closing all the joint accounts is the best thing to do.

 Timothy's Answer: Maintaining credit held in a joint name is only asking for financial trouble down the road.
 It is in your best interest to pay off the debt immediately!
 We recommend you formally write your creditors to notify them of your impending divorce.
 Request that they close the accounts, cancel the cards and ask for the current statement so you can be fully aware of your joint liability.
 Send the letter certified mail and retain the delivery receipt in your records.
 And, if you haven’t already done so, establish a credit card in your own name as soon as possible!

 All divorcing couples are faced with the issue of how to divide their debt.
 Whether the debt is due to credit card charges or other types of loans, the simple fact is that it must still be divided somehow.
 It is best to pay off all joint debts before the marriage ends, but we recognize this is not always an option.

 There are many ways to divide debt.
 The easiest way would be to split the debt equally between each spouse.
 While fair, this is often not the best advice as one person may struggle to make the minimum payments on the debt.
 If there are liquid assets in the marital estate, such as money in a savings account, you may want to consider using these funds to pay down or hopefully eliminate the debt so each party can move forward free from this financial burden.
 Another option would be to shift the debt towards the party who has a greater ability to pay when the marital assets are being divided.
 Intuitively this makes sense, however the ex-spouse would still have a contractual obligation with the credit card company to pay the debt.